 So far, stealth omicron has been detected in 40 countries, including the U.S., according to the AP.
 In general, BA.2 currently appears more common in Asia and Europe than on other continents.

 The U.K. Health Security Agency has designated BA.2 as a "variant under investigation," in light of the country's rising number of BA.2 cases, although BA.1 remains dominant overall.
 In Denmark, the variant was responsible for 45% of COVID-19 cases in mid-January, up from 20% at the beginning of the month, the AP reported.
 And as of Monday (Jan.
-24), BA.2 accounted for 65% of Denmark's new coronavirus cases, Anders Fomsgaard, a virologist at the State Serum Institute in Denmark, told The Washington Post.
+24), BA.2 accounted for 65% of Denmark's new coronavirus cases, Anders Fomsgaard, a virologist at the State Serum Institute in Denmark, told The Washington Post (opens in new tab).
 Overall, coronavirus cases are still increasing in Denmark.

 In the U.S., BA.2 does not make up a similarly high proportion of coronavirus cases as seen in the U.K. and Denmark, James Musser, director of the Center for Molecular and Translational Human Infectious Diseases Research at Houston Methodist, told The Washington Post.
 Houston Methodist recently identified three BA.2 cases, but as of now, the sublineage hasn't gained much ground in the U.S., Long told the AP.
-The mutant has also been spotted in Connecticut and California, among other states, according to news reports.
+The mutant has also been spotted in Connecticut (opens in new tab) and California (opens in new tab), among other states, according to news reports.